 Sing their praises.

-If your vendor did a great job, let other brides know.
-Leave glowing reviews on sites where your vendor advertises and help spread the word about them.
-Before hiring someone new, many couples will read what others have to say about them.
-So these reviews mean a lot to vendors.
+If your vendor did a great job, let other engaged couples know.
+Leave glowing reviews on sites where your vendor advertises and help spread the word about them online.
+Before hiring someone new, many couples will read what others have to say about them, so these reviews mean a lot to vendors.
 If you had a good experience, say so!

 Mail them a thank you card.